zemogle/chemevol/README.md

 1. a results data file with galaxy parameters in (filename.dat with name provided by user from inits file)
-1. a pop-up plot for looking at results quickly

 The code is based on Morgan & Edmunds 2003 (MNRAS, 343, 427)
 and described in detail in Rowlands et al 2014 (MNRAS, 441, 1040).